Family Evaluation in Custody Litigation, Second Edition:

 Dr. Shaw also serves as the publication coordinator for four professional journals, which include the Journal of Child Sexual Abuse; the Journal of Aggression, Maltreatment, and Trauma; the Journal of Child Custody; and the Journal of Child and Adolescent Trauma.

-Robert Geffner, PhD, ABN, ABPP, is the founding president of a nonprofit international resource, professional services, and training center (Family Violence & Sexual Assault Institute, now one of the centers within the Institute on Violence, Abuse, and Trauma), Distinguished Research Professor of Psychology at Alliant International University, editor of four professional journals (e.g., Journal of Child Custody), licensed psychologist, and marriage and family therapist.
+Robert Geffner, PhD, ABN, ABPP, is the founding president of a nonprofit international resource, professional services, and training center (Family Violence & Sexual Assault Institute, now one of the centers within the Institute on Violence, Abuse, and Trauma).
+He is Distinguished Research Professor of Psychology at Alliant International University, editor of four professional journals, including the Journal of Child Custody, a licensed psychologist, and a marriage and family therapist.
 He has also directed full-service private practice mental health clinics.

 He has a diplomate in clinical neuropsychology and is board certified in couple and family psychology.
 He trains nationally and internationally on child abuse, domestic violence, trauma, forensic psychology, child custody, and diagnostic assessment.